 ambiguously by researchers in a number of contradictory

 ways.
 Attempting to make a “simple”

 to evaluate historical evidence reliably.

 three ways.
 We appraise the source (its physical

 form), the quality of the information within that

 source, and the type of evidence we can draw from

 that information.
-Each of those aspects has two
+Each of those aspects has three

 basic qualities.
 The following provides a brief